-The Avon Self Storage Northeast Slalom Series (NESS) is a seven-stop, five-state “tour” bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.
+The Northeast Slalom Series (NESS) is a eight-stop, six-state “tour” bringing more excitement and competition to tournament skiing with a season-long points chase culminating in a cash-prize, head-to-head finals.

-NESS features two divisions of competition – Men and Women (juniors inclusive) – using NOPS points to level the playing field among speeds and determine placements.
-So, all males will ski against each other in one division, while all females will ski against each other in the other division.
+NESS features two divisions of competition – Adults and Juniors – using NOPS points to level the playing field among speeds and determine placements.
+So, all adults will ski against each other in one division, while all juniors will ski against each other in the other division.
 No more showing up to tournament to find only a couple people – or worse, no one – in your division.

 At each of the series’ stops, participating skiers compete as normal.
 At the conclusion of the tournament, NESS’ skiers’ best single-round score will be converted to NOPS, then ranked within the division.